 SvelteKit 3—Using MySQL with SvelteKit

 In order to create a full-stack application, it is typically necessary to connect with a database of some kind.
 SvelteKit offers integration with popular databases, whether noSQL (like MongoDB or Redis) or SQL (like MySQL or PostgreSQL).
-SQL databases can be accessed directly, or through wrappers like Prisma.
+SQL databases can be accessed directly or through wrappers like Prisma.

 Whatever the database, the way of using it with SvelteKit is largely the same.
 For this example, we will use MySQL in its native format, but you should easily be able to adapt this to your preferred database.

 We will want the database code to run on the server only, while other code will run on the client.
-Fortunately, Svelteit makes it easy to determine where our code will run.
+Fortunately, SvelteKit makes it easy to determine where our code will run.
 A file named +page.js will run on the client, while a file named +page.server.js will run on the server!

 You can see the simple app we are developing here.
-It comes up with a button for each state, and when you click on a state, displays information about that state below all the buttons.
+It comes up with a button for each state, and when you click on a state, displays information about that state above all the buttons.

 Of course, you don’t need MAMP or WAMP.
 You can also start directly by having your database hosted on a server to which you have access.
 Read about local development for whatever database you may be using.
 But it is very convenient to have a fully self-contained environment for your development work.